Sneakzz/Practical-JS/README.md

 * Chrome debugger: using the built-in chrome debugger to find problems and see exactly how things work.
 Also learned about the different options and functionality inside the debugger.
 * this: learned about and using the keyword "this".
 Also understanding how it works and behaves in different situations.

+### Current goals for the project

+As this project has a very minimalistic UI at the end of this course, i've decided to create a new UI for it with pure HTML5 and CSS3.

+To fully utilise this new UI, i plan on modifying features and/or adding features to this project such as:

+* Changing the way to add todo's
+* Changing the way of completing and deleting todo's
+* Changing the way of modifying existing todo's

 ### About the course:

 * The course is being taught by: [Gordon Zhu](https://twitter.com/gordon_zhu)